datto/php-json-rpc/README.md

 This package allows you to create and evaluate JSON-RPC messages, using your own PHP code to evaluate the requests.

-This package simply abstracts away the details of the JSON-RPC messaging format.
-It allows you to create and evaluate any JSON-RPC message.
-It does *not* provide a transport layer—which you'll also need if you want to send or receive messages over a distance!
-One of the beautiful features of JSON-RPC is that you can use *any* transport layer to send your messages.
-This package makes that possible.
+This package allows you to create and evaluate any JSON-RPC message.
+It implements the JSON-RPC specifications, but does *not* provide a transport layer—which you'll also need if you want to send or receive messages over a distance!
+One of the beautiful features of JSON-RPC is that you can use *any* transport layer to carry your messages: This package gives you that option.

-If you're looking for a complete, end-to-end solution—including the transport layer—then you should use one of these packages instead:
+If you're looking for an end-to-end solution, with the transport layer included, then you should use one of these alternative packages instead:
 * To send messages over HTTP(S), use the [php-json-rpc-http](https://github.com/datto/php-json-rpc-http) package.
 * To send messages over SSH, use the